isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution651.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Direct Purchase
+NMTODOO - ERP  - Package Premium

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Generic for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Accounting Management, Customer Relationship Management (CRM) and Sales Management System

 ### Contact Information
-Neu Media Technology LLP<br>www.neumediatechnology.com<br>Email: info@neumediatechnology.com<br>Tel: +65 6701 8204
+30000

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.